grafana/k6-vscode-extension/README.md

 # k6

-Adds the possibility to run k6 tests both on your local machine and in the k6 cloud.
+Enhances Visual Studio Code with the ability to run k6 tests both on your local machine and in the k6 cloud.

 ### For more information